Skip to main content

-Managing sales, manufacturing and outsourcing processes based on order priorities is essential for operational flexibility.
+Managing sales, manufacturing, and outsourcing processes based on order priorities is essential for operational flexibility.

-If a situation changes (e.g., a customer requires a product sooner, materials arrive late), you can drag-and-drop Sales and Manufacturing orders, or change the Expected arrival date of Outsourced purchase orders to adjust their priority.
+If a situation changes (e.g., a customer requires a product sooner, or materials arrive late), you can drag-and-drop Sales and Manufacturing orders or change the Expected arrival date of Outsourced purchase orders to adjust their priority.
 Your production schedule, tasks, materials, and products will recalculate automatically based on the new priority.

 Orders with priority levels

-In Katana, Sales orders (Sell screen), Manufacturing orders (Schedule tab of the Make screen) and Outsourced purchase orders (Outsourcing tab of the Buy screen) have priority levels.
+In Katana, sales orders (Sell screen), manufacturing orders (Schedule tab of the Make screen), and outsourced purchase orders (Outsourcing tab of the Buy screen) have priority levels.

 Depending on the situation, changing the priority of an order on the Sell screen also affects the priority level on the Make screen (and vice versa).